Culture of Myanmar: Manners

-Children are taught from young 'to venerate one's elders, to respect one's peers, and to be kind to the young and weak' (ကြီးသူကိုရိုသေ၊ ရွယ်သူကိုလေးစား၊ ငယ်သူကိုသနား။ kyeethu go yothei, ywedu go layza, ngethu go thana).
+Children are taught from young to venerate one's elders, to respect one's peers, and to be kind to the young and weak' (ကြီးသူကိုရိုသေ၊ ရွယ်သူကိုလေးစား၊ ငယ်သူကိုသနား။ kyeethu go yothei, ywedu go layza, ngethu go thana).
 Parents are believed to be solely responsible for their children's behaviour as reflected by the expressions: mi ma hsonma, hpa ma hsonma (မိမဆုံးမ ဖမဆုံးမ undisciplined either by mother or by father) and ami youk tau hnoukkyan, ahpa youk tau ko amu-aya kyan (bad language from bad mother, bad body-language from bad father).
-Saying "thank you" however is not Burmese custom between friends and within the family.
+Saying "thank you" however, is not a Burmese custom between friends and within the family.

 It is considered rude to touch a person's head, because it is the "highest" point of the body.
 It is also considered taboo to touch another's feet, but worse still to point with the foot or sit with feet pointing at someone older, because the feet are considered the lowest.
 Also, pointing a finger at Buddha images is considered blasphemous, although this custom has slowly eroded.
 Shoes are always taken off upon entering homes, monasteries and pagoda compounds.
 A custom of the Burmese is to perambulate clockwise (လက်ယာရစ် let ya yit) around a pagoda, not counterclockwise (လက်ဝဲရစ် let wè yit).

-Physical demonstrations of affection in public are common between friends of the same gender or between members of the family, but seldom seen between lovers.
-It is thus common to see friends walking together holding hands or with arms round each other, but couples rarely do so, except in major cities.
+Physical demonstrations of affection in public are common between friends of the same gender or between members of the family, but are seldom seen between lovers.
+It is thus common to see friends walking together holding hands or with arms around each other, but couples rarely do so, except in major cities.